We don’t support this browser anymore.

 Partnerships specialise in providing affordable housing by teaming up with local authorities and housing associations.
 These partners foot most of the bill, which reduces risk and frees up cash to deploy elsewhere in the business.

-But that comes at a cost, as these tend to be lower margin than ordinary housebuilding projects.
+But that comes at a cost, as these tend to be lower-margin than ordinary housebuilding projects.
 And selling these houses as part of bulk deals reduces risk further but lowers the average selling price.

 That’s where Vistry's strategy change comes in.
-Increasing its scale in the partnerships space looks set to increase future volumes, which should go a long way to offsetting the margin decline's effect on overall profits.
+Increasing its scale in the partnerships space looks set to continue boosting future volumes, which should go a long way to offsetting the margin decline's effect on overall profits.
 And the increased size of the business has given it the bargaining power to renegotiate more favourable prices with key suppliers.

-The huge £4.5bn order book is a real asset too, providing good near-term revenue visibility.
+The huge £5.2bn order book is a real asset too, providing good near-term revenue visibility.
 Partnership revenues are typically more defensive than those from ordinary housebuilding operations.
 The need for more affordable private and social housing doesn't go away because economic conditions look tough.

 Environmental, social and governance (ESG) risk